tzerk/RLumShiny/README.md

 [1.1]: http://i.imgur.com/wWzX9uB.png (twitter icon without padding)
 [1]: http://www.twitter.com/RLuminescence

-A collection of 'shiny' applications for the R package 'Luminescence'.
+A collection of `shiny` applications for the R package `Luminescence`.
 These mainly, but not exclusively, include applications for plotting chronometric data from e.g. luminescence or radiocarbon dating.
-It further provides access to bootstraps tooltip and popover functionality and contains the 'jscolor.js' library with a custom 'shiny' output binding.
+It further provides access to twitter bootstraps tooltip and popover functionality and contains the [jscolor.js library](http://jscolor.com/) with a custom `shiny` output binding.

 ## Installation